uQr/cordova-docs/tips-and-workarounds/android/security-05-26-2015/README.md

 ##Long Term

-An upcoming “tools releases” of Cordova will use the patched versions of the Cordova Android platform by default.
-We will be updating the default templates in Visual Studio to use these newer versions of Cordova, but it is also worth noting that we’ve made changes in Visual Studio 2015 RC to make updating the Cordova version itself simple.
+An upcoming “tools releases” of the Apache Cordova CLI will use the patched versions of the Cordova Android platform by default.
+We will be updating the default templates in Visual Studio Tools for Apache Cordova to use this updated version of Cordova for new projects, but it is also worth noting that we’ve made changes as of Visual Studio 2015 RC to make updating the Cordova version in existing projects simple as well.
 To do so, follow these steps:

 1. Double click on config.xml in your project
 2. Click the “Platforms” tab
 3. Enter the updated version of the Cordova CLI

-From this point forward you will be on the updated version of Cordova and its associated platforms.
-As a result, you can use these steps to update your project once the tools release has occurred.
+From this point forward you will be on the updated version of Cordova, the underlying Cordova CLI, and its associated platforms.

-Further updates on the upcoming Cordova tools release can be found in the "News" section of the [Apache Cordova site](http://cordova.apache.org).
+Further updates on the upcoming Apache Cordova CLI "tools release" can be found in the "News" section of the [Apache Cordova site](http://cordova.apache.org).